 If your soundbar can’t receive Bluetooth, then you just have to purchase a Bluetooth receiver that outputs whatever your soundbar takes as inputs.

 - 【164FT LONG RANGE】With Class 1 Bluetooth technology, the 1Mii Bluetooth receiver can achieve a range of up to 164ft (50m) line-of-sight in open air and up to 50-70ft (20-30m) indoors(without obstacles).

-- 【Hi-Fi SOUND WITH 3D AUDIO】It features CSR Bluetooth 4.2 chip to ensure high fidelity transmission of Bluetooth audio signal for music streaming to those speakers or home stereo systems that doesn’t have the capability.
+- 【Hi-Fi SOUND WITH 3D AUDIO】It features Bluetooth 5.0 chip to ensure high fidelity Bluetooth audio signal for music streaming to those speakers or home stereo systems that doesn’t have the capability.
 It also supports aptx and aptX Low Latency (aptx-LL).
 And the 3D audio can be switched on or off by pressing the “3D” button on the Bluetooth audio receiver.
 The green LED will be on when switched to 3D audio.

 A word of caution, make sure both the transmitter and receiver are aptX low-latency compatible – it will not work without this format!
 The latency will be too great and you will hear the sound after the action has taken place on screen.